pabloelcolombiano/cake-dm/README.md

 As your CakePHP grows, the respective size of your Controller, Model and Template folders increases.

-Your src/Template/Element folder has probably become a mess too, if you haven't split in several sub-folders.
+Your src/Template/Element folder has probably become a mess too, if you haven't split it in several sub-folders.

 An alternative would be to split everything in plugins.
 But this might not be what you expect from plugins.